TheDoebes/hello-world/README.md

 My name is Cade, and I'm a university student.
 Here, I'm just learning git.

-You <could> have a look around if you wanted, but you won't find anything interesting.
+You /<could/> have a look around if you wanted, but you won't find anything interesting.